 The Group entered into and designated interest rate swaps as hedging instruments as a cashflow hedge from loans bearing interest at floating rate.
 The fair value of the interest rate swap is estimated using valuation techniques with observable inputs, which uses present value calculations and incorporate various input including interest rate curves.
-Total fair value amounted to ₱330 million.
+Total fair value amounted to ₱330 million in 2021 and 2020.

-As of December 31, 2020 and 2019 reserves for financial assets at FVOCI attributable to non-controlling interests amounted to ₱132.6 million and ₱2.6 million, respectively.
+As of December 31, 2021 and 2020 reserves for financial assets at FVOCI attributable to non-controlling interests amounted to ₱132.6 million.

-The following table provides the fair value hierarchy of the Group's financial assets at fair value through OCI which are measured at fair value as of December 31, 2020 and 2019 (in thousands):
+The following table provides the fair value hierarchy of the Group's financial assets at fair value through OCI which are measured at fair value as of December 31, 2021 and 2020 (in thousands):